All Episodes

 That's all.

-Um you're gonna be charged with hate speech simply because the left doesn't want to hear any opposition.
+You're going to be charged with hate speech simply because the left doesn't want to hear any opposition.

-That's you know, it's a threat.
+That's, you know, it's a threat.

 That's what political correctness is.